Q+A: Zolty, BREAKFAST

 How long does it take to complete one project?

-The original prototype of the Flip-Disc was about 20ft long, and it took about three to four months to prototype it.
+The original prototype of the Flip-Disc was about 20 ft long, and it took about three to four months to prototype it.
 The originals are more of a modification of hardware that existed, we physically modify them, kind of a hack to some degree.
 The new version we build from scratch so it’s totally different.
 It is able to do more stuff, and it’s faster.

 How important is it for you to actually create something you design?

 We tend to lose our minds if we stop making.
 The crew is a very maker culture, so it’s super important to us.
-We’re unique in the way that we can build both the software and hardware with only 2 people.
+We’re unique in the way that we can build both the software and hardware with only two people.
 So we can efficiently tie stuff all the way from the web to the chip.
 We tried to offload stuff at times, but every time it just goes sideways.
 It’s better when we can see the process from scratch.

 What kind of impression do you think people get when they see information displayed on a medium like the Flip-Disc, or Points, compared to a ordinary flat screen?

-Phones and Tablets are great when it’s in your own personal space but to me it doesn’t make any sense to have it on the sidewalk.
+Phones and tablets are great when it’s in your own personal space, but to me it doesn’t make any sense to have it on the sidewalk.
 People are getting more and more use to ignoring flat screens.
 Like the MTA screens are filled with useful information that you never see anyone using.
 We just use our phones to look up the information we need.
 So those screens just become large ads that move.
 The biggest difference between them and something like Points, is that Points show stuff that you likely don’t know about, that is going on right now.
 You could run ads on this but it wouldn’t feel like an ad.
 It could be something temporary like “I’m giving away free muffins right now,” at a cafe and take it down after 20 minutes.

 What do you think of the DUMBO Tech Scene?